 I am thankful for North Carolina Humanities and their NC Center for the Book.
 Although North Carolina Humanities is a state-wide organization, it is headquartered in Charlotte.
 Through their award-winning North Carolina Reads program and their other projects, North Carolina Humanities makes many contributions to Charlotte’s literary community.

-I am thankful for Charlotte’s literary journals, including Litmosphere: Journal of Charlotte Lit, The Main Street Rag, Nova Literary-Arts Magazine, and Qu: A Contemporary Literary Magazine from Queens University.
+I am thankful for Charlotte’s literary journals, including Litmosphere: Journal of Charlotte Lit, West Trade Review, Nova Literary-Arts Magazine, and Qu: A Contemporary Literary Magazine from Queens University.
 These journals often publish stories and poems by Charlotte writers.

 Finally, I am thankful for all of the wonderful literary works created by Charlotte’s many writers.
 Without their contributions to Charlotte’s literary scene, there would be no Storied Charlotte blog.